Ostrich Media

-Ostrich Media is a United Kingdom (UK) company, created in 2005 as a wholly owned subsidiary of 4Ventures Limited (the commercial subsidiary of the public-service commercial broadcaster Channel 4 Television Corporation).
+Ostrich Media is a company created in 2005 as a wholly owned subsidiary of 4Ventures Limited (the commercial subsidiary of the public-service commercial broadcaster Channel 4 Television Corporation).

 The company is currently part of Wireless Group and has run Brain Box for both UTV and South African channel, E-TV.
 It was also the owner of QuizCall, the UK's first dedicated quiz television channel.

 Sale

 Following a sale in November 2006, Ostrich Media became wholly owned by iTouch.
 Reports suggested the reasons for the sale included: